celo-org/make-crypto-mobile-hackathon/Naffy/Readme.md

 After the Hackathon, I plan to recruit more developers to work on this project and also build a suite of decentralized creator's tools and apps.

 #### License
-This repository includes an [unlicensed](http://unlicense.org/) statement though you may want to [choose a different license](https://choosealicense.com/).
+This repository includes an [MIT License](https://opensource.org/licenses/MIT) statement though you may want to [choose a different license](https://choosealicense.com/).